analyticadam/SBA-318-ExpressApp/README.md

 ---

-How to Use
+## How to Use

-    Add a Task:
+- **Add a Task:**
   Click the "Add Task" button on the homepage.
   Fill out the task details and submit the form.

-    Edit a Task:
+- **Edit a Task:**
   Click the "Edit" button next to a task.
   Update the task details and save changes.

-    Delete a Task:
+- **Delete a Task:**
   Click the "Delete" button next to a task.
   Confirm deletion in the popup dialog.

-    View All Tasks:
+- **View All Tasks:**
   Navigate to /tasks to see a list of all tasks.

-Screenshots
-Homepage

-Edit Task Page

-Future Enhancements
+## Future Enhancements

-    Authentication: Add user login and registration.
+- **Authentication:** Add user login and registration.
-    Task Categories: Allow tasks to be grouped by categories.
+- **Task Categories:** Allow tasks to be grouped by categories.
-    Search and Filters: Enable searching and filtering tasks by status or due date.
+- **Search and Filters:**: Enable searching and filtering tasks by status or due date.
-    API Integration: Create a RESTful API for external integrations.
+- **API Integration:**: :\*\* Create a RESTful API for external integrations.